prody/ProDy/doc/examples/dynamics/pca/index.rst

 Mixed datasets
 ===============================================================================

-Mixed structural datasets can be analyzed as well.
-Below example shows how to retrieve and analyze cytochrome c structures by a Blast searching.
+Mixed structural datasets can also be analyzed.
+The example below shows how to retrieve and analyze cytochrome c structures by Blast searching.

 .. toctree::
    :maxdepth: 1